 Alaska Airlines could make your trip to the Last Frontier (or lots of other places in the U.S.) more affordable.

-Alaska’s Famous Companion Fare is offered to Alaska Airlines Visa Signature® credit card and Alaska Airlines Visa® business credit card cardholders.
-The annual fee for the Alaska Airlines Visa Signature® credit card is $75.
+Alaska’s Famous Companion Fare is offered each year to Alaska Airlines Visa® credit card cardholders who spend at least $6,000 on purchases within the prior anniversary year.
+The annual fee for the Alaska Airlines Visa® credit card is $95.

 There are no blackout dates, and Alaska’s route map covers much of the U.S., Mexico and Canada.